These 5 Bad Habits Will Ruin Your Drains

 While that grease is liquid now, it will firm up when it reaches room temperature.
 It probably won’t come as a surprise that solid things in your drain cause clogs.
 In addition, fats and water tend not to like each other so that grease won’t even wash away over time.
 Instead, it sits there waiting to cause a clog in your system!

-Be Careful with the Garbage Disposal
+Be Careful With The Garbage Disposal

 The garbage disposal is a great tool for helping with waste, but it does have some drawbacks if you don’t use it properly.
 One of the big no-no’s of the garbage disposal is to never throw fibrous foods in it.
 That means complex carbs and certain vegetables.
 Here are a few things you should absolutely avoid putting down the garbage disposal.